 The 4K model not only clusters POA languages coherently but also isolates them from other families.
 This emergence of a unified Papuan--Oceanic--Australian space, despite the genealogical diversity of its members, motivates a deeper investigation into the specific acoustic and representational drivers that isolate POA languages from the rest of the world.

 \textbf{Clustering Quality.} We take the POA grouping as given and ask how cleanly each model separates it.
-Figure~\ref{fig:poa} quantifies the results using Precision and F1 scores.
+Figure~\ref{fig:poa} quantifies this using Precision and F1 scores.
 The 4K model achieves perfect precision (1.0) across all tested $K$, while the 1K model reaches a maximum of 0.92 at higher cluster counts.
-F1 scores follow a similar trend, with the 4K model maintaining a stable 0.96 (where the minor recall deficit is due solely to M\={a}ori), consistently outperforming the 1K model's peak of 0.92.
+F1 scores follow a similar trend: the 4K model holds a stable 0.96 (the minor recall deficit due solely to M\=aori) versus the 1K peak of 0.92.

 Figure~\ref{fig:pca} provides complementary visual evidence through PCA projections.
 In the 1K space, language families exhibit overlap with poorly defined boundaries, and while the POA languages show some initial separation, they remain entangled with other groups.
 In contrast, the 4K model produces markedly cleaner boundaries between families, with the POA languages forming a tightly delineated and spatially distinct cluster.
 Notably, this grouping is not driven by corpus origin: non-POA languages from DoReCo (e.g., Jahai, Northern Alta) cluster with their respective families, not co-corpus POA languages.